nickserv/danamccurdy.com/_posts/2015-10-30-enlightenment.md

 ---
 title: Enlightenment
 category: life
+published: true
+centered: false
 ---

-Enlightenment
-is the sky
+Enlightenment is the sky
-behind
-our cloudy thoughts.
+behind our cloudy thoughts.

 It is always there,
-though often
-obscured.
+but often obscured.

 To catch a glimpse of it
-is to know
-what we already are,
+is to know what we already are, not something we should become.
-not
-what we should
-become.